 The Community Reuse program replaces our popular Community Reuse Days.
-The new program is available throughout the year during normal business hours (viewing and sale hours).
+The new program is available throughout the year during normal business hours.
 The MSU community can drop off a wide variety of items for reuse and recycling.
 Any revenue generated from the sale of these items is used to support additional community programming.

 What Has Changed?

 The drop off remains free of charge with the exception of TV’s and computer monitors.
 We will continue to accept these items, but there is a $10 per screen fee to cover the expense of recycling.
 Large, office type copy machines will no longer be accepted.
 Clean, reusable clothing will now be accepted.

 - Sporting goods including bicycles and exercise equipment

 - Holiday decorations